giantswarm/docs/src/content/ui-api/management-api/authentication/index.md

 - As a customer, you need to decide on an **identity provider** to use.
 Most enterprise-grade organizations have a solution already in place.
 Since we use [Dex](https://github.com/dexidp/dex) as a connector between the management API and your identity provider, we can support a variety of common standards like OpenID Connect (OIDC) and LDAP.

-    For cases where no suited identity provider is available, or not yet available, we recommend to use Github, where an organization and teams can be set up and managed easily.
+    For cases where no suitable identity provider is available, or not yet available, we recommend to use Github, where an organization and teams can be set up and managed easily.

 - Your identity provider must define a **group to be considered as admins** for the Giant Swarm installation.
 All members of this group automatically get administrative permissions when authenticating with the management API.